nicolasb183/electricity_pillory/README.md

 username:admin
 password: user123
 ## Disclaimer
 I'm either a python prgrammer or a grafana specialist.
-I build this dashboard for my pricate use and offer it to other without any warranty or support.
+I built this dashboard for my pricate use and offer it to other without any warranty or support.
 Feel free to use it if you like.
 I would be happy for any contributions to the project.